On the intersection of local Arthur packets for classical groups and applications: Introduction

+The intersection problem of local Arthur packets is considered as a key step towards the local non-tempered Gan-Gross-Prasad problem, see \cite[Conjecture 7.1, Remark 7.3]{GGP20}.
+For certain results on the intersection problem of local Arthur packets over archimedean local fields, see \cite{MR17} and \cite{MR21}.

-Fix any two local Arthur packets, one can certainly check the intersection by M{\oe}glin's construction or by Atobe's refinement.
-The difficulty is how to find a systematic way to determine all the local Arthur packets which have non-trivial intersection with a given one, that is,
+Fix any two local Arthur packets, one can certainly check the intersection by M{\oe}glin's construction or by Atobe's reformulation.
+The difficulty is to find a systematic way to determine all the local Arthur packets which have nontrivial intersections with a given one.